 Henry I. Miller

-Miller served for fifteen years at the US Food and Drug Administration (FDA) in a number of posts.
+Dr. Miller served for fifteen years at the US Food and Drug Administration (FDA) in a number of posts.
 He was the medical reviewer for the first genetically engineered drugs to be evaluated by the FDA and thus instrumental in the rapid licensing of human insulin and human growth hormone.
 Thereafter, he was a special assistant to the FDA commissioner and the founding director of the FDA’s Office of Biotechnology.
-During his government service, Miller participated frequently on various expert and policy panels as a representative of the FDA or the US government.
-As a government official, Miller received numerous awards and citations.
+As a government official, Dr. Miller received numerous awards and citations.

-Miller was selected by the editors of Nature Biotechnology as one of the people who had made the “most significant contributions” to biotechnology during the previous decade.
-He serves on numerous editorial boards.
+Dr. Miller was the first recipient of an award named after him from the American Council on Science and Health and was selected by the editors of Nature Biotechnology as one of the people who had made the “most significant contributions” to biotechnology during the previous decade.
+He serves on several editorial boards.